rmzetti/hover-exec/READMORE.md

 This is a beta version.

-Note that in all scripting languages included (except the 'home-grown' one *buddvs*, and to some extent *eval*), the script starts from scratch when the code block is executed, the same as if the command file were executed from scratch from the command prompt.
+Note that in all scripting languages included (except the 'home-grown' one *buddvs*, and to some extent *vm* & *eval*), the script starts from scratch when the code block is executed, the same as if the command file were executed from scratch from the command prompt.
 In other words, assigned variables do not carry over into the next script execution.
 This kind of approach is best suited for small scripts to demonstrate or highlight language features, provide quick reference, or show comparisons between scripting languages.

 Matlab takes a substantial amount of time to run a codeblock (ie. the startup time for matlab to run a 'batch file' is nearly 10s on my Ryzen pc).
 However, other included scripts are generally fairly fast (see the demo gif above).